30+ Best Business Ideas for Introverts You Can Start Quickly.

 If this sounds like you, you can find data entry jobs on websites such as FlexJobs or Virtual Vocations or start a VA business.

 Transcriptionists convert audio files into document or text format.
-There are a variety of transcription niches, such as medical or legal transcription or simply general transcription.
+There are a variety of transcription niches, such as medical or legal transcription or simply general transcription, and this is a great way to earn money typing.

 Many businesses need help transcribing interviews and meetings into helpful notes and other content.
 So, the job is in demand, and you can find plenty of clients.
 Some types of transcription clients include: